-There are a number of bus operators that serve this route including Giant Ibis, Sorya, and Virak Buntham Express.
+Several bus operators serve this route, including Giant Ibis, Sorya, and Virak Buntham Express.

 The Giant Ibis bus is our recommended method of transportation from Phnom Penh to Sihanoukville if you’re not able to find enough people to split the cost of a private transfer.

-If you’re not taking the Giant Ibis bus we would just recommend taking a minibus to Sihanoukville.
+If you’re not taking the Giant Ibis bus, we would just recommend taking a minibus to Sihanoukville.
 Unfortunately, the other bus options are not particularly comfortable or punctual.
-There are several minibus options that provide VIP van services that are faster, more comfortable, and more reliable (more on that in the next section).
+Several minibus options provide VIP van services that are faster, more comfortable, and more reliable (more on that in the next section).

 |Bus Company||Departure Times||Departure POint||Ticket Price||Book Tickets|

-If you are planning to take a ferry to the surrounding islands upon arrival into Sihanoukville, be sure to allow for plenty of time into your schedule since you might be stuck in traffic during peak hours.
+If you are planning to take a ferry to the surrounding islands upon arrival in Sihanoukville, be sure to allow plenty of time into your schedule since you might be stuck in traffic during peak hours.

 When you reach Sihanoukville, you will need to arrange to get to your accommodation.
 Taxis and tuk-tuks in Sihanoukville are notorious for overcharging, so practice your negotiation skills or use a ride-share app like Grab (iPhone|Android) or PassApp (iPhone|Android) to get a fair price.